jbx-protocol/juice-docs/docs/dev/README.md

 #### Changes in Juicebox V5

-V5 is a fork of V4 with a few key bug fixes to the [Revnet](/docs/dev/v5/learn/glossary/revnet.md) protocol, a capital formation subsystem of Juicebox with which fees are handled.
+- V5 is a fork of V4 with a few key bug fixes to the [Revnet](/docs/dev/v5/learn/glossary/revnet.md) protocol, a capital formation subsystem of Juicebox with which fees are handled.

 #### Changes in Juicebox V4

+- Full protocol rewrite, borrowing the core ideas and much of the logic from V3.

 - Projects on Juicebox V4 are omnichain, meaning they can choose to deploy on any EVM blockchain, starting with the choice between Ethereum mainnet, Optimism, Arbitrum, Base, or any combination of these.
 Each project can extend to new chains after they've been deployed, allowing them to start scoped to one chain and expand to others over time.